 Michael D. Chittick is the Chair of the firm’s Labor & Employment Practice Group.
 Mike handles all facets of labor and employment law and related litigation, consistently finding efficient, practical solutions for his private and public sector clients.

 His successful track record includes collective bargaining negotiations, labor arbitrations, alleged unfair labor practices, employment discrimination, wage-hour laws, medical leave, reductions-in-force, OSHA compliance, employee discipline and termination, day-to-day personnel issues, and disputes arising under employment agreements, non-compete and non-disclosure agreements, and other business related contracts.
-Mike also frequently lectures on employment law and human resource matters.
+Mike also frequently lectures on labor and employment law matters.

 Mike has successfully represented employers in labor arbitrations and employment discrimination matters in both federal and state courts and before a wide array of administrative agencies.

-Mike is a veteran of the U.S. Army and served his country during the time of the first Gulf War.
+Mike is a veteran of the U.S. Army and served his country during the time of the first Gulf War (1989-1991).

 - Boston College (J.D., 1998)